-A degree equivalent to a UK upper second class honours (2:1), or higher, in a relevant engineering discipline.
-Successful applicants will have previous studies covering advanced mathematics, fluid mechanics, strength of materials and dynamics.
+A bachelor degree with a 2:1 (hons) in a related engineering discipline.
+Successful applicants will have strong grades in relevant modules including advanced mathematics, fluid mechanics, strength of materials and dynamics.
+We may ask for further detailed module information if these are not clear on your transcript.
 Some optional modules will also require studies covering thermodynamics but this is not essential to gain entry onto the course.

 Months of entry